The Waiting Room

 I was taken by surprise when I pushed Faith into the dentist office the other afternoon.
 The waiting room was packed with nowhere to sit.
 As I looked around the room, I saw that those waiting to be seen had some sort of disability and were all accompanied by a caretaker.

-I noticed the familiar face of an older girl with cerebral palsy whom I had seen at Medcenter once or twice.
+I noticed the familiar face of an older girl with cerebral palsy whom I had seen at the clinic once or twice.
 An attractive lady in business attire sat next to a man who waited in silence holding a little tiny beach ball in his hands.
 There was another older man with Down Syndrome.
 The only way he could talk was by pressing buttons on a little machine that hung around his neck.

 The door opened and more people continued to fill the room.
 An older lady entered pushing a man in a wheelchair.
 The man had cerebral palsy and was nonverbal.
 Following closely behind was an older man pushing someone who had to have been the other man in the wheelchair's brother.
 They looked just alike.
-As the woman sat down next to us with her son who looked to be in his 30's, Faith said hi to her and asked her name.
-"Diane, what's your name?"

 "Faith."